mad-maids/maid.maiden/pages/docs/node/confession.md

 ---
-title: Plugin API
+title: Confession
 authors:
-  - ije
+  - uwussimo
 ---

-# Plugin API
+# Confession

 In Aleph.js, a **Plugin** is an object with a `name` and a `setup` method.
 The `setup` method will be invoked once before the Aleph server runtime is